 Town Square Theater

 Town Square Theater holds two permanent character locations.
 Tinker Bell and Mickey Mouse are there all day long.
-The meet-and-greets may be in the same location but don’t make the mistake and think it’s another one-line-two-characters attractions.
+The meet-and-greets may be in the same location but don’t make the mistake and think it’s another one-line-two-characters meet-and-greet.
 They are separate and the wait times are posted outside the building for both.

 Town Square Courtyard